 Note that is essential to check the grill’s surface before cooking again if you use a wire bristle brush for cleaning.
 ‘Wire bristles from grill cleaning brushes may dislodge and stick into food on the grill,’ cautions the CDC.

 Other less vital but very useful additions to your grill cleaning kit include rubber gloves, a large bucket or bowl and lint-free cloths.

 Despite all best intentions to put it away sparkling clean at the end of the year, the sight of a greasy, blackened grill is all too familiar.
-Even if you do manage a scrub-down pre-storage, after languishing unused for several months, a deep clean is never a bad idea.
+Even if you do manage a scrub-down pre-storage, after languishing unused for several months, a deep clean is always a good idea.

-So, how to get the job done with minimum effort?
-Start by scraping off the worst of the debris, using any flat surfaced implement, such as a sturdy spatula, garden trowel or regular dinner knife.
-Soaking the grill in very hot soapy water for a couple of hours will really help your cause but you may need to do it in two halves if you don’t have a container or sink big enough.
+Next, soaking the grate in very hot soapy water for a couple of hours to loosen up leftover grease and grime.
+If your grill is on the large side, you may need to do it in two halves if you don’t have a container or sink big enough.
 Then it’s time to apply some elbow-grease and put the wire brush to work.

 What are the best homemade cleaning products for a grill?

 Chemical-based cleaners are sometimes the only way to get rid of ground-on grease.
 However, there are a few natural homemade solutions that are really effective, especially when applied soon after you’ve finished grilling for the day.